lehtiolab/proteogenomics-analysis-workflow/README.md

   + Genome Masked FASTA to BLAT against

     `--genome /path/to/hg19.fa.masked`
-  + Percolator pool size (fractionated data can be batched before percolator, this specifies the amount of fractions in a batch.
-Batches will be merged and FDR re-evaluated after percolator

-    `--ppoolsize 8  # default`
   + Isobaric quantification type used and activation (leave out for no isobaric quant)

     ```